Do I need backpacker travel insurance?

+Yes, you do.
 Whether you’re a gap year student or simply a traveller at heart, backpacker travel insurance is a must-have.
-And if you’re travelling on a budget, we’re here to help you find a great-value deal.

 What is backpacker insurance?

-Backpacker insurance is a type of travel insurance policy aimed at those who plan to travel for long periods of time, and often to multiple different countries as part of one trip.
-This type of policy differs from annual (or multi-trip) cover, which typically offers you a fewer number of days you can be away for.
+Backpacker cover is a type of travel insurance policy aimed at people who plan to travel for long periods of time, and often to multiple countries, as part of one trip.

 Why do I need backpacker insurance?